bengarrett/RetroTxt/docs/index.md

 Turn pieces of ANSI, ASCII, and NFO documents into a web document.
 RetroTxt is the browser Extension that takes legacy and plain text files and correctly stylizes them for viewing or copying from a browser tab.

 - [x] View ANSI, ASCII, NFO, Shift JIS text art as a web document
-- [x] View server, system, and DevOps logs styled with colored text
+- [x] View server, terminal, and DevOps logs styled with colored text
 - [x] View BBS colored text files for Celerity, PC Board, Renegade, Telegard, Wildcat!, WVIV systems

 ## Screenshots